 When the bottom valve is in vertical position, it will prevent water from flowing into the water heater.
 The valve on top of the bypass kit, when in vertical position, will not allow back flow into heater.
 Now you can send antifreeze liquid through the camper plumbing system without filling the water heater.

-There are a few reasons for not placing antifreeze into heater:
+There are several reasons for not placing antifreeze into heater:

 - 1. Cost.
 Doing so will take an extra 6-10 gallons of antifreeze. - 2.
+Corrosive.
+Antifreeze can be corrosive to the anode rod. - 3.
 Residue.
 It can leave sediment in the tank.